phipsgabler/dsl-examples/README.md

 shown to typecheck or to work.

 The "tests" should not be taken too seriously; they are only there to show how the defined features can be used, not to ensure any invariants.
+Sometimes there aren't even any.

 ## Usage ##